X

 Both Isla Baru and Isla Grande are about an hour away, though reaching Isla Grande takes a little longer.
 Both are considered to have some of the best beaches near Cartagena.

-So if you only have a day or two to spend on a tropical island paradise outside the city of Cartagena itself, where should you go?
+So if you only have a day or two to spend on a tropical island paradise outside the city of Cartagena itself, what Cartagena islands should you go?

 I heard a lot of conflicting advice, so I decided to try both beaches and share my thoughts here.
 That’s right, I spent time on two different Caribbean beaches all to help my faithful blog readers out.